yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdc-class.md

 ### <a name="remarks"></a>Uwagi

-Jeśli obiekt nie jest dołączony do dojścia, tworzony jest obiekt `CDC` tymczasowy i jest on dołączony. `CDC`
+Jeśli obiekt `CDC` nie jest dołączony do dojścia, zostanie utworzony i dołączony tymczasowy obiekt `CDC`.

 ### <a name="example"></a>Przykład